collinb424/GeoJourney/README.md

 # GeoJourney
 Welcome to GeoJourney!

-GeoJourney is an exciting geography game where you'll be transported to random corners of the world via Google Street View.
-With each game, you'll be dropped somewhere unexpected—it could be the buzzing streets of Tokyo, the tranquil fjords of Norway, or a remote highway in the Sonoran Desert (if you play our Arizona game mode).
+GeoJourney is an exciting geography-based game where you'll be transported to random corners of the world via Google Street View, similar to the popular game GeoGuessr.
+With each game, you'll be dropped somewhere unexpected—it could be the buzzing streets of Tokyo, the tranquil fjords of Norway, or a remote highway in the Australian Outback.
 Your mission?
 Guess where you are!
 Use the interactive map to drop a pin at the location you think you've been placed.

-**Try it out for yourself:** https://geojourney.onrender.com/
+Also be sure to check out our Arizona game mode, where you'll explore the diverse landscapes of the Grand Canyon state.
+GeoJourney will keep track of your overall scores for both the World and Arizona game mode, giving you the chance to see how you improve over time.

+**Start your GeoJourney now:** https://geojourney.onrender.com/

 ## Technologies/Tools/Libraries Used